Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 You say this goes back to budget reconciliation 1993, did you say?

-it can force the states to exhaust this estate recovery before before reimbursing the states for their Medicaid costs.
+But with the federal government essentially being able to do a reverse block grant of Medicaid funding, it can force the states to exhaust this estate recovery before reimbursing the states for their Medicaid costs.

 It's just another Trojan horse in here.

-But if I may, Rush, there is uh an elegant solution for all of this that we've been pushing in Arizona.
+But if I may, Rush, there is an elegant solution for all of this that we've been pushing in Arizona.

-It consists of volunteer doctors treating Medicaid patients at no cost to the state in exchange for complete med mal coverage under the state's existing policy, which it has all states have them for university hospitals and clinics,
+It consists of volunteer doctors treating Medicaid patients at no cost to the state in exchange for complete med mal coverage under the state's existing policy, which it has, all states have them, for university hospitals and clinics.

 Really?